auwahmad/suspendedBall_control/README.md

 ## 📁 Repository Structure

-- `Coursework_MATLAB_v2/`: Contains student materials and links to associated Simulink models.
+- `Coursework_MATLAB_v2`: Main MALTAB Live Script file with links to associated Simulink models.
-- `Solutions/`: Includes separate Simulink files with complete solutions for each stage of the coursework.
+- `_sol`: are the separate Simulink files with complete solutions for each stage of the coursework.

 ---